Guercione/js-core-study/readme.md

-JS Core topics from the novice to advanced to study
+JS Core topics from the novice to advanced to study (in development)

 - VARIABLES, TYPES AND HOISTING
   - var